MicrosoftDocs/azure-stack-docs/azure-managed-lustre/amlfs-overview.md

 Read the Lustre HSM documentation - GET LINK - to learn more about how Lustre HSM works.

-## Use Azure Managed Lustre with Kubernetes (Private Preview)
+## Use Azure Managed Lustre with Kubernetes

-If you want to use an Azure Managed Lustre storage system with your Kubernetes containers, you can use the Azure Lustre container support interface (CSI) driver for Kubernetes, which is compatible with Azure Kubernetes Service (AKS). <!--Other types of Kubernetes installation currently aren't supported. - Just don't mention this?-->
+If you want to use an Azure Managed Lustre storage system with your Kubernetes containers, you can use the Azure Lustre container support interface (CSI) driver for Kubernetes, which is compatible with Azure Kubernetes Service (AKS).
+Other types of Kubernetes installation currently aren't supported.

-Kubernetes can simplify configuring and deploying virtual client endpoints for your Azure Managed Lustre workload.
-Kubernetes can automate setup tasks such as:
+Kubernetes can simplify configuring and deploying virtual client endpoints for your Azure Managed Lustre workload, automating setup tasks such as:

-* Create virtual machine scale sets (VMSS) used by Azure Kubernetes Service (AKS) to run the pods.
+* Creating virtual machine scale sets (VMSS) used by Azure Kubernetes Service (AKS) to run the pods.

-* Load the correct Lustre client software on VM instances.
+* Loading the correct Lustre client software on VM instances.

-* Specify the Azure Managed Lustre mount point, and propagate that information to the client pods.
+* Specifying the Azure Managed Lustre mount point, and propagating that information to the client pods.

-The Azure Lustre CSI Driver can automate installing the client software and mounting drives.
+The Azure Lustre CSI driver for Kubernetes can automate installing the client software and mounting drives.
 The driver provides a CSI controller plugin<!--Check plugin name.--> as a deployment with two replicas by default, and a CSI node plugin<!--Check plugin name.--> as a daemonset.

-For compatible Kubernetes versions, see [Compatible Kubernetes versions](almlf-requirements.md#compatible-kubernetes-versions) in [Azure Managed Lustre file system requirements](almlf-requirements.md).
+To find out which driver versions to use, see [Compatible Kubernetes versions](almlf-requirements.md#compatible-kubernetes-versions) in [Azure Managed Lustre file system requirements](almlf-requirements.md).